New! Grand Prize trip to Tanglewood

 The contestant must choose one solo work (not concerti) under 10 minutes from the list of composers below, but not a test piece from another category.

 10 minutes is the maximum time allotted, not the goal.
+Performances lasting longer than 10 minutes will be disqualified.

 Contestants in the Open Category may also enter another age-specific class with payment of the application fee for each class entered.